esalganik/Contrasts-SIMBA/README.md

 Acknowledgements

 The data collection is part of the expedition of the Research Vessel Polarstern (Knust, 2017, doi:10.17815/jlsrf-3-163) during the expedition CONTRASTS (PS149, grant: AWI_PS149_00).
-ES was supported through the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101003472 - Arctic PASSION.
+ES and MAG were supported through the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101003472 - Arctic PASSION.
 DD's participation in the CONTRASTs cruise was supported by internal funding from the Norwegian Polar Institute.
+ES and RT were supported by the Helmholtz Distinguished Professorship awarded to Julienne Stroeve (W3 program for the recruitment of leading international female scientists).

 <figure>
   <img src="https://github.com/esalganik/Contrasts-SIMBA/blob/main/Export/SIMBA_temperature_summary.png" width="1000">